Get started

 The bugreport command is available in Tailscale v1.8 or later.
 If you don't see this command, consider updating your Tailscale client.

 If you encounter a connectivity issue, run tailscale bugreport on the device experiencing the issue at the time you encounter it.
-This command will print a random identifier into diagnostic logs, which you can share with our team.
+This command prints a random identifier into diagnostic logs, which you can share with our team.

 Identifiers look like this: